 Sometimes you can visibly recognize damage.
 The housing may have a small crack or fuel may be leaking from the seams when a pump is bad.

-Other times you will have to test fuel flow to determine if the fault of your Grasshopper’s starting problem is the due to a bad fuel pump.
+Other times you will have to test fuel flow to determine if the fault of your Grasshopper’s starting problem is due to a bad fuel pump.